Mind maps—the power of lateral thinking for doctors

-The engineer and physician (yes, both) happens to also be an entrepreneur and author who reckons immortality isn’t a question of if, but when.
-As the co-founder and vice-chairman of Human Longevity Inc. (HLI), a genomics and cell-therapy based diagnostic and therapeutic company—focused on extending the healthy human lifespan—he isn't afraid to look beyond the constraints of today to reimagine what could be tomorrow.
-Think of that what you want.
-I’d call it a pretty audacious goal!
+The engineer and physician (yes, both!) happens to also be an entrepreneur and author who reckons that immortality isn’t a question of if, but when.
+As the cofounder and vice-chairman of Human Longevity Inc. (HLI), a genomics and cell-based therapy diagnostic and therapeutic company focused on extending the healthy human lifespan, he isn't afraid to look beyond the constraints of today to reimagine what could be tomorrow.
+Think of that as you like, but I’d call it a pretty audacious goal!

-According to Dr. Diamandis’s LinkedIn profile, his personal motto is that, the best way to predict the future is to create it yourself.
+According to Dr. Diamandis’s LinkedIn profile, his personal motto is—the best way to predict the future is to create it yourself.

-The guy is clearly very talented and a modern-day polymath.
-Most people couldn’t even dream of achieving, in a lifetime, what he achieves in much, much less.
-But there’s one underlying quality that enables him to think the way he does.
-A quality we can all nurture.
+This guy is clearly very talented and a modern-day polymath.
+Most people couldn’t dream of achieving, in a lifetime, what he achieves in a much, much shorter span.
+But there’s one underlying quality that enables him to think the way he does—a quality we can all nurture.

 Lateral thinking—new connections between old ideas

 Creative people need time to just sit around and do nothing.— Austin Kleon

 It’s easy to look at geniuses and believe that their level of ingenuity is unattainable.
 Truth is, most "geniuses" are simply people who have made the decision to look at possibilities that no one else has considered.—Click to Tweet